 Since ds is frame independent we can interpret this result

-geometrically by treating points in the four
+geometrically by treating points

 dimensional spacetime, with ds representing the four